Get instant quote

 How is Delrin used?
 What can you make with Delrin?

-Delrin is preferred by many machinists as it’s easy to work with and can be machined using 3- and 5-axis machines, similar to metal parts.
-It can also be 3D printed and injection molded, making it versatile and a viable plastic for a broad range of applications.
+Delrin is preferred by many machinists because it machines easily on 3- and 5-axis centers, similar to metal parts.
+It is also suitable for 3D printing and injection molding, which makes it a versatile choice for a wide range of applications.

 What are the benefits of making parts with Delrin?